Rethinking Christian Superority

 (6) And – best of all – there would be no pesky “list” Santa would check to ad nauseum.
 “I’m watching you, you little monster.
 I saw what you just did to your sister!
 That’s going on your permanent record.”

 What about Christ?
 What about your faith?
 If you say you’re a Christ-follower, there are profound implications to consider.
 Professing Christ does not simply amount to the word games we play to dodge God’s wrath.
-It doesn’t matter how you talk about Christ or what people see on the outside if there is still a void on the inside.
+It doesn’t matter how you talk about Christ if there is still a void on the inside.

 God will have to find someone else to do the other work that doesn’t appeal to you.
 How about that retired guy down the street?
 He needs something to keep him busy and out of his wife’s hair.

 Do you simply go to church on Sunday, hide in the back just to get your card punched, and sneak out before anyone notices?
-Then be sure you skip “Mission Sunday,” and “Sponsor a poor family Sunday,” and “Stewardship Sunday” – it just makes you squirm in the pew.
+Then be sure you skip “Mission Sunday,” and “Sponsor a Poor Family Sunday,” and “Stewardship Sunday” – it just makes you squirm in the pew when the guy walks by with that basket he shakes as he stares you down.
+By the way, he’s not really doing that.
+It’s just your guilt getting the best of you.

 Never buy into the idea that the abundant love God pours on you is a free gift – no strings attached.
 It’s just a trick to reel you in.
 Nothing in this world is “free.”
 You know you’re gonna have to pay him back.
 And from past experience, you know that’s simply an exercise in futility.
 Better to just not accept it in the first place.